 In 1978, arch-rivals Affirmed and Alydar met for the final time in their 10-race rivalry.
 Affirmed had defeated Alydar in all three Triple Crown races, and crossed the finish line first in the Travers, but was disqualified for interference.

-Three times in history, all three horses that won Triple Crown races have been upset by an outsider in the Travers.
+Three times in history, all three horses that won Triple Crown races have finished behind a new face in the Travers.
 In 1918 Sun Briar defeated Belmont Stakes winner Johren, Preakness winner War Cloud, and Kentucky Derby winner Exterminator.
 In 1982, Canadian-bred Runaway Groom won at odds of 13-1, defeating Kentucky Derby winner Gato Del Sol, Preakness winner Aloma's Ruler, and Belmont Stakes winner Conquistador Cielo.
-Most recently this happened in 2017, with Kentucky Derby winner Always Dreaming, Preakness Stakes winner Cloud Computing, and Belmont Stakes hero Tapwrit.
-West Coast, trained by Bob Baffert and ridden by Mike Smith, went wire to wire to win.
+Most recently this happened in 2017, with Kentucky Derby winner Always Dreaming, Preakness Stakes winner Cloud Computing, and Belmont Stakes hero Tapwrit all finishing behind the fittingly-named California invader West Coast.

 In 2001, Point Given became the first horse to ever win four consecutive $1 million races when he won the Travers after already winning the Preakness, Belmont, and Haskell.
 He went on to be named Horse of the Year.